rastabda22/rastabda22/doc/Authentication.md

 MyPhotoShare manages the password using two types of file:

-#### The file that sets the passwords (passwords file)
+#### The file that sets the passwords (passwords setter)

-This files resides usually in the configuration directory (usually /etc); its name (without the path) is set by option `password_file`.
+This files resides in the configuration directory (usually /etc); its name (without the path) is set by option `password_file`.

-The passwords file is in the configuration directory because putting the passwords declaration inside the albums would expose them.
+The _passwords file_ is in the configuration directory because putting the passwords declaration inside the albums would expose them.

 The _passwords file_ has many lines: each line has:
 - a _password identifier_; an identifier can have every non-space character except '-' (dash) and ',' (comma);